 I'm a Canadian business: What does ISO 20022 mean for me?

 ISO 20022 will support efficiencies in business processes for business clients.
 Enhanced remittance data will support automated reconciliation and straight-through processing.
 That means more information – such as information from multiple invoices – can be sent with a single electronic payment, reducing the need for manual intervention and re-keying of data, making business processes more efficient.

-ISO 20022 also allows the financial services industry in Canada to consolidate the current LVTS, AFT and EDI payment standards into a single, global standard.
-This will reduce the cost and effort associated with managing multiple payments standards, support innovation across the payments landscape, and enable third-party service providers and payments system users to receive and generate both payment and remittance data in a single message.
+ISO 20022 also allows the financial services industry in Canada to consolidate the current Lynx, AFT and EDI payment standards into a single, global standard.
+This will reduce the cost and effort associated with managing multiple payments standards, support innovation across the payments landscape, and enable third-party service providers and payment system users to receive and generate both payment and remittance data in a single message.